tinoryj/ELECT/README.md

 seed_provider:
   # Addresses of hosts that are deemed contact points.
   # Cassandra nodes use this list of hosts to find each other and learn
   # the topology of the ring.
 You must change this if you are running
   # multiple nodes!
   - class_name: org.apache.cassandra.locator.SimpleSeedProvider
     parameters:
-      # ELECT: put all server nodes IP here.
+      # ELECT: Put all the server nodes' IPs here.
       # Ex: "<ip1>,<ip2>,<ip3>"
       - seeds: "192.168.10.21,192.168.10.22,192.168.10.23,192.168.10.25,192.168.10.26,192.168.10.28" # IP address of all the server nodes.
 ```